 - Monitor the environmental conditions for pharmaceuticals during manufacturing and storage

 - Monitoring seismic activities in the heavy seismic active areas.

 Sometimes data loggers are required by industry and/or government regulations.
 For example:

-- EC Directive 92/1, as well as FDA regulations in the USA, dictate that throughout its preparation, storage, and transportation, food must be monitored to ensure that temperatures were maintained at required levels.
+- EC Directive 92/1, as well as FDA regulations in the USA, dictate that throughout its preparation, storage, and transportation, food must be monitored to ensure that temperatures were maintained at the required levels.
 This is the ideal application for data loggers which can record the temperature at regular intervals over a very long period of time.